 Making family-friendly, nutrient dense keto/low-carb lunches is a new goal of mine.
 Planning ahead helps me with grocery shopping and picking fresh produce from the garden.
 This is a new rhythm I’ve introduced but so far, the children are much more willing to help prepare and be involved with lunch time than they were with breakfast.
 We get to recharge together and flow into the afternoon.
 I love the help and always encourage their input.

 This lunch was inspired by cans of wild-caught salmon and a fresh bunch of spinach from the garden.
 Even after completing our training manual for ketogenic cuisine (The Ketogenic Edge Cookbook) over a year and half ago, I still use it as my own kitchen resource.
 If this recipe looks familiar to you, it is because I make an adaptation on the “Crab Cakes” from the Fish and Seafood section.
 I also spread “Homemade Mayonnaise” on the “Keto Flatbreads”.
-The book is available on our site only, if you are interested, you can find a copy here.

 You might also like: Salmon with Garam Masala Summer Squash